 Most patients are satisfied with the results of their nose job but when nose reshaping goes wrong, it can leave a distraught patient behind.

-If your experience with nose surgery has left you unhappy with the results, call the specialist nose surgery claims team at Cosmetic Surgery Solicitors on (TELEPHONE NUMBER) now or request a call back.
+If your experience with nose surgery has left you unhappy with the results, call the specialist nose surgery claims team at Cosmetic Surgery Solicitors on 0800 634 0285 or request a call back

 In most instances, you should wait to heal fully after your rhinoplasty surgery before finding out about nose job surgery claims because the nose is a delicate structure and it may take some time for your nose to settle down and for breathing to be clear again.
 However when rhinoplasty goes wrong there are some typical indicators and they include:

 - Nasal collapse where the columella, or the bridge of the nose, caves inwards

 - Saddle deformity at the tip of the nose (also known as supra-tip hollowing)

 - Asymmetrical nostrils or contour irregularities caused by removing too much tissue